Plymouth County Massachusetts assistance programs.

 Emergency rent, heating bills, and crisis assistance can help prevent homelessness.
 There may be limited funds or loans, and they also offer foreclosure prevention services.
 Some of the housing assistance includes assistance with utility payments, free foreclosure prevention counseling, applications to LIHEAP or weatherization and grants for mortgage and rent payments.

 Another resource in towns such as Quincy, Milton, and Braintree is the Automobile and Transportation Assistance.
-This is mostly Job related, out of town transportation for medical emergencies and appointments.
+This is mostly Job related, out of town transportation for medical emergencies as well as relaged appointments.

 The non-profit community action agency of Quincy offers many other resources.
 They provide money management as well as debt advice, Adult Education, resources for child development (including vouchers for day care), and much more.
 The assistance often includes referrals too.
 The address is 1509 Hancock Street in Quincy, MA 02169.
 Dial 617-479-8181.